 - Use sterilized clippers, razor blades, or sharp scissors to cut the spike at an angle between the third and fourth node from the bottom.
 This method only works for the phalaenopsis orchids.
-Also, there is half a chance that it will help my spikes sprout.
+Also, half a chance it will help my spikes sprout.

 - Fully cut the flower spike with razor blades, sharp scissors, or sterilized clippers.
 Clip the spike half an inch from the plant’s base.
 It’s the best approach since it helps my plant to reset and develop stronger roots.
 I also need to apply this method if the spike turns brown and yellow.
 If I have orchid species other than phalaenopsis, I may need to cut off the spike at the base.

 Related: Why is the orchid stem yellow?

 4. Water Regularly

 I also need to water my orchids as per the instructions on the care tag.

 A standard-sized phalaenopsis needs watering every 10 to 14 days, while a mini phalaenopsis need water every 7 to 10 days.

 Watering my orchids less is usually better.
 Ensure the orchid’s potting medium is almost dry before watering it to prevent overwatering and product systems.